lukmanaj/wildlifeclassify/README.md

 # African Wild Classification Project

-This repository contains the code and resources for the Arewa Data Science Capstone Project by Group 2, focusing on the classification of African wildlife images using the DenseNet architecture.
+This repository contains the code and resources for the Arewa Data Science Capstone Project by Group 2, focusing on the classification of African wildlife images using the Densely Connected Convolutional Networks (DenseNet) architecture.
 This deep learning project is developed with PyTorch and aims to contribute to wildlife conservation efforts by automating the identification process of various animal species.

 ## Project Overview

-This project employs the DenseNet convolutional neural network to classify images from the African Wildlife dataset, which includes species such as buffalo, elephant, rhino, and zebra.
+This project employs the DenseNet to classify images from the African Wildlife dataset, which includes species such as buffalo, elephant, rhino, and zebra.
 The goal is to support biodiversity monitoring and conservation through advanced computer vision techniques.

 ## **Team Members**